sdhutchins/labrat/README.md

 If you want to develop or contribute to this package, install with `pip install -e .`

-*This package is compatible with python 3.4 and up.*

 ## Examples

 ### Dilute a stock concentration